keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 kubectl -n istio-system get svc istio-ingressgateway
 ```

-* Create the `ingress-manifest.yaml` manifest for an ingress object in which you set IP and port.
+* Create the `ingress-manifest.yaml` manifest for an ingress object in which you set set IP-ADDRESS and PORT.
 Finally, apply the manifest:

 ```yaml
 apiVersion: networking.k8s.io/v1beta1